Conducting City Business

-The State of ND has posted the ND Smart Restart protocols online.
+The State of ND has posted the ND Smart Restart guidelines online.

 “This applies not only to those businesses affected by executive orders, but to all businesses as we enter this new normal.”

-- Universal protocols and industry specific standards are available on the ND Response website.
+- Universal guidelines, industry specific standards, and a Business Toolkit including a workplace assessment and signage are available on the ND Response website.

 COVID-19 Related Questions?